 Participants in the ISI become Teacher Consultants (TCs).
 Teacher consultants are paid to lead professional development and work through SJAWP with schools to improve student writing.
 By coaching teachers, analyzing student work, and modeling teaching practices, our TCs work hand-in-hand with teachers.

-SJAWP teacher consultants also lead the programs for teachers and students; Saturday Seminars, Summer Open Programs, as well as Student Summer Writing camps, workshops and institutes.
+SJAWP teacher consultants also lead the programs for teachers, students and parents; Saturday Seminars, Summer Open Programs, as well as Student Summer Writing camps, workshops and institutes.

 For over three decades the San Jose Area Writing Project has provided up-to-date training in writing instruction for teachers at all grade levels, kindergarten to college.
 Our goal is to improve the competence and confidence of all students in their writing ability.
 Competent writing is critical in research, business, public media, as well as in the academic disciplines.
 Improved writing ability also has long-lasting personal value, as well as enhancing one’s creativity and acuity of expression for writing in professional contexts.